pkese/raspberry-fsharp/README.md

 - USB power adapter
 - ...and either
   - access to TV or monitor with HDMI input and USB Keyboard (just to configure WiFi), or
-  - Ethernet cable and free port on a switch with hacking capacity to figure out which IP was assigned to Raspberry by DHCP server.
+  - Ethernet cable and free port on a switch (with hacking capacity to figure out which IP was assigned to Raspberry by DHCP server).

 # Raspberry PI installation: from zero to IoT in 20 minutes